Parent PLUS & Graduate PLUS

-The federal Parent Loan for Undergraduate Students (PLUS) and Graduate PLUS loans are borrowed by a parent or a graduate student from the U.S. government.
+The Federal Direct Parent Loan for Undergraduate Students (PLUS) and Graduate PLUS loans are borrowed by a parent or a graduate student from the U.S. government.

 Dependent students whose parents are denied a Direct Parent PLUS loan are eligible for an additional Direct Unsubsidized loan of $4,000 per academic year (first- and second-year students) or $5,000 per academic year (third- and fourth-year students).

-Graduate/Pharmacy students who need funding in addition to the federal Direct Subsidized and/or Unsubsidized loans may apply for a federal Direct Graduate PLUS (Grad PLUS) loan.
+Graduate/Pharmacy students who need financing in addition to the Federal Direct Unsubsidized loan may apply for a Federal Direct Graduate PLUS (Grad PLUS) loan.

-The Grad PLUS loan has a fixed 6.31%* interest rate and a 4.276%* origination fee at disbursement.
+The Grad PLUS loan has a fixed 7.6%* interest rate and, a 4.264%* origination fee taken at the time of disbursement.

-Unlike the Subsidized and Unsubsidized loans, there is no borrowing limit on the Grad PLUS loan, except that the amount borrowed must not exceed the cost of attendance (COA) minus other financial aid.
+Unlike the Unsubsidized loans, there is no annual borrowing limit on the Grad PLUS loan, except the amount borrowed must not exceed the student's cost of attendance (COA) minus other financial aid.

-For more information about the Direct Lending program, including program benefits and features, please visit the Direct Lending website.
+For more information about the Direct Lending program, including program benefits and features, please visit the Federal Student Aid website.

 To be eligible for a Grad PLUS Loan:

-To complete an online Parent PLUS or Graduate PLUS Loan Application, please visit www.StudentLoans.gov and click the GREEN "Log In" button.
-After signing in, select Request a Direct PLUS Loan.
-Under "Select the loan type" choose Parent PLUS or Graduate PLUS.
+To complete an online Parent PLUS or Graduate PLUS Loan Application, please visit www.StudentLoans.gov and click the blue "Log In" button.
+Parents must log in using their FSA ID, not the student's.
+After signing in, choose "Apply for a Direct PLUS Loan" from the left hand menu.
+Next, click the blue "Start" button next to the type of PLUS loan for which you are applying.
 Follow the steps to complete the application and credit check.
 In the “School Name” section, be sure to select the University of Saint Joseph.